Battle of Wilmington

 Researching your Cherokee Heritage

-The Battle of Wilmington was fought February 11 – February 22, 1865, during the American Civil War.
-It was a direct result of the Union victory at the Second Battle of Fort Fisher.
-After the fall of Fort Fisher, Wilmington, North Carolina, was effectively lost.
-The city was 28 miles up the Cape Fear River from Fort Fisher and along the way was a series of Confederate defenses (see Cape Fear North Carolina Defenses: American Civil War).
-In February 1865, the Union XXIII Corps arrived to reinforce the Fort Fisher Expeditionary Corps.
-Maj.
-Gen. John M. Schofield took command of the combined force and moved against the city.
+Battle: The Battle of Wilmington was fought February 11 – February 22, 1865, during the American Civil War (1861-1865) and was a direct result of the Union victory at the Second Battle of Fort Fisher.
+After the fall of Fort Fisher, North Carolina, Wilmington was effectively lost.
+The city was 28 miles up, or north, the Cape Fear River from Fort Fisher and protected by a series of Confederate defenses, known as the Cape Fear River Defense System, along the route.
+In February 1865, the Union XXIII Corps arrived to reinforce the Fort Fisher Expeditionary Corps, and Maj.
+Gen. John M. Schofield assumed command of the combined force and moved against the city.

 Wilmington North Carolina Civil War.jpg